tauri-apps/tauri-docs/docs/distribution/sign-windows.md

 ### GitHub Secrets

 We need to add a few GitHub secrets for the proper configuration of the GitHub Action.
 These can be named however you would like.
-- You can view [this][Encrypted Secrets] guide for how to add GitHub secrets.
+- You can view [this][Encrypted Secrets] guide on how to add GitHub secrets.

 The secrets we used are as follows